 - Review contamination prevention programs and determine if acceptable results were achieved. - Determine what actions are needed to strengthen contamination prevention programs in the future. - · Update foreign materials watch list.

-The battle to prevent contamination never ends and constant effort is needed by everyone to achieve the goal of contamination-free cotton.
+The battle to prevent contamination never ends and consistent efforts are needed by everyone to achieve the goal of contamination-free cotton.